web3db/Documentation/docs/API/Posting.md

 ## 5) Manual test harness (SQL Server–style variables, for quick local validation)

-> This is **just a developer aid** to understand variable passing and execution order.
-Your production code should use proper bind parameters (as shown above).

 ```sql
 -- Developer harness (T-SQL style variables) - illustrative only
 DECLARE @BuyerId INT          = 42;